-Setting CITP up can be a challenge, each combination of manufacture can have a unique trick.
+Setting CITP up can be a challenge, each manufacturers products may have different steps to configure.
 The following specific combinations are known to have a 'trick':

 Avolites

 The Avolites desk must see the CITP component start up on Hippotizer to work.
 The easiest way to do this is set everything up, turn the CITP component on, then restart Hippotizer again to allow the desk to see layers.